AntonioFeijaoUK/hackercode/docs/game01/index.md

 `gpg --output file{01..05} --decrypt file{01..05}.encrypted`

 Then you will be asked for a password.

 Type it in to decrypt the file and reveal the next hidden message.

-If you need to clear the gpg cache, in case you put a wrong password you might need to run this command `echo RELOADAGENT | gpg-connect-agent`
+If you need to clear the gpg cache, in case you used a wrong password, you might need to run this command `echo RELOADAGENT | gpg-connect-agent`

-## Password have the full names of the services
+## Passwords use the full names of the services

-(it not fun if you brute-force it, but is possible)
+(is not fun if you brute-force it, but nothing stops you...)

-The passwords to decrypt the files needs the AWS or Amazon full names of the services.
+The passwords to decrypt the files need the AWS or Amazon full names of the services.

 Spaces matter.
 New lines matter.
 Everything matters!